 The basic workflow of Django’s admin is, in a nutshell, “select an object, then change it.”
 This works well for a majority of use cases.
 However, if you need to make the same change to many objects at once, this workflow can be quite tedious.

-In these cases, Django’s admin lets you write and register “actions” – simple functions that get called with a list of objects selected on the change list page.
+In these cases, Django’s admin lets you write and register “actions” – functions that get called with a list of objects selected on the change list page.

 If you look at any change list in the admin, you’ll see this feature in